telefonicaid/thinking-cities/docs/quickguide.md

 </p>

 Please, be careful pasting your {{user-token}} properly on next steps.
-This is your API token and it will be valid for 3 years.
+This is your API token and it will be valid for 1 hour.